 The compressors used in HTHPs are fixed speed or variable speed.
-The type of compressor used determines how the HTHP's effective heat output is controlled.
+The type of compressor used determines how the HTHP's effective heat output is controlled:

-Fixed-speed compressors are widely used in HTHPs that have a single compressor.
-When the heat-pump output exceeds the heating demand, the system can be cycled on and off.
+Fixed-speed compressors are widely used in HTHPs as a single compressor circuit.
+When the heatpump output exceeds the heating demand, the system can be cycled on and off.
 Connecting to a storage tank reduces the cycling frequency.
-When there is a need for a heat pump with a variable output, multiple fixed-speed compressors can be used as part of the same refrigeration circuit, or via individual refrigeration circuits.
+When there is a need for a heat pump with a variable output, multiple fixed-speed compressors can be used as part of the same circuit, or via individual circuits.

-Some fixed-speed compressor-based systems control capacity by allowing refrigerant to bypass either within the compression chamber or between the discharge and suction ports (for example, slide valves are a bypass technology for screw compressors).
-Refrigerant bypass decreases the efficiency of an HTHP system.
+Some fixed-speed compressor-based systems control capacity by allowing refrigerant to bypass either within the compression chamber, or between the discharge and suction ports (for example, slide valves are a bypass technology for screw compressors).
+Refrigerant bypass decreases the efficiency of a heat-pump system.

 A compressor's output can also be controlled by varying the compressor speed.
-Typically, this is achieved by using a variable-speed drive to reduce the compressor speed or a brushless, direct-current (BLDC) compressor motor and inverter drive (this is referred to as an inverter compressor system).
-An inverter drive can allow the compressor to rotate at higher-than-standard speeds, which increases compressor output.
+Typically, this is achieved by using a variable-speed drive, to reduce the compressor speed, or a brushless direct-current (BLDC) compressor motor and inverter drive (this is referred to as an inverter compressor system).
+An inverter drive can allow the compressor to rotate at high speeds, which increases compressor output.
 It can also reduce compressor speed, which makes the system more efficient under part-load conditions.